A micro wedding could be your dream wedding.

 It’s still possible to bring everyone together.

-For example, one of the best ways to do this is by having an online stream of your ceremony.
+For example, an online stream of your ceremony is one of the best ways to do this.
 When you watch it, later on, you’ll get the bonus of finding out how people reacted when they saw or heard what was happening.

 Your day and your decisions are what matter most.

-As much as it’s an essential event for everyone else around you (especially your family), this is something that belongs to both of you.
+As much as it’s an essential event for everyone around you (especially your family), this belongs to both of you.
 Let them know that this is why getting married is a personal decision and should ultimately be made by those who are actually doing it!

-Simply put, even if they’re not happy about how things turn out and go down, know that all of their concerns and worries mean absolutely nothing compared to how both of you feel.
+Simply put, even if they’re not happy about how things turn out and go down, know that their concerns and worries mean nothing compared to how both of you feel.

-No matter what happens on this day, remember that having fun and making new memories with each other is always more important than anything else.
+No matter what happens today, remember that having fun and making new memories with each other is always more important than anything else.

 What’s the difference between a small wedding and an elopement?